Alert

 PIVC quality improvement initiative

-The infection prevention and control team at Te Tāhū Hauora is currently working on a quality improvement initiative to reduce S. aureus bacteraemia associated with a PIVC.
+The infection prevention and control team at Te Tāhū Hauora is working on a quality improvement initiative to reduce S. aureus bacteraemia associated with a PIVC.